Tacrolimus

 Why Tacrolimus Is Prescribed in Veterinary Medicine

-Dosage and Administration of Tacrolimus
+Dosage and Administration

 Tacrolimus should be administered to your pet exactly as prescribed by your veterinarian.
 Do not touch the tube or container tip to your pet’s eyes, and do not touch the tube or container tip with your finger after applying the medication to your pet’s eye.

 For small dogs that are new to eye medications or difficult to apply drops to, you may consider wrapping them in a blanket or towel or distracting them with a treat (if their diet allows for it).
-For larger dogs it may help to have a second person hold your pet securely while you administer the eye medication.
+With larger dogs it may help to have a second person hold your pet securely while you administer the eye medication.
 Positive reinforcement (treats, praise, pets), especially when beginning a new medication can make repeat doses easier.

 It is recommended to wipe away any excess or residual that may pool in the fur surrounding your pet’s eye.
 Use a warm, wet disposable cloth to wipe the area while avoiding contact with the eye itself.

-Special Precautions for Using Tacrolimus
+Special Precautions

 Tacrolimus should only be administered to the pet that it has been prescribed for.
 Keep it out of reach of children and pets.